Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

     simply use keyword final in definition of class or methods.

-**12. why access to the non-static variable is not allowed from static method in Java?
+**12. why access to the non-static variable is not allowed from static method in Java ?**

     because non-static variable are associated with a specific instance of an object while static is not associated with any instance.